sirgallo/blkjck/docs/Program.md

   - player
   - table

-#### Dealer
+#### Table

-The repository account is a program derived account which contains the following struct signature:
+The table account is a program derived account which contains the following struct signature:

 ```rs
 #[derive(BorshSerialize, BorshDeserialize, Debug)]